joshmzamora/OSC-Bridge/README.md

 ## Installation

-- Tested on Windows 11
+- Tested and functional on Windows 11
-- Functional on MacOS (Sequoia tested) - __Camera functionality currently not functional__
+- Functional on MacOS Sequoia - __Camera functionality currently NOT functional__

 ### Option 1 - download installer